Aleksey-Naumenko/assignment-table-with-users/README.md

 And <code>npm start</code> after to see the project locally

 ## Built With
-Tthis project is assembled using Webpack
+Tthis project is assembled using Webpack</br>
-React - to create users interface
+React - to create users interface</br>
-Redux - library to store data
+Redux - library to store data</br>
-Redux-thunk - to make it asynchronous
+Redux-thunk - to make it asynchronous</br>
-SASS - to style easily
+SASS - to style easily</br>
-Moment - good tool to work with Date()-s
+Moment - good tool to work with Date()-s</br>

 ### Authors
 Naumenko Aleksey